Trevor254/bicycle-collection-app/README.md

-Refer to the repo above
+Refer to the read me file above for more info